 scores.insert(String::from("Blue"), 25);

 println!("{:?}", scores);

+Listing 8-22: Replacing a value stored with a particular key

-This will print {"Blue": 25}.
+This code will print {"Blue": 25}.
 The original value of 10 has been overwritten.

 Only Insert If the Key Has No Value

-It’s common to want to check if a particular key has a value and, if it does not, insert a value for it.
-Hash maps have a special API for this, called entry, that takes the key we want to check as an argument.
-The return value of the entry function is an enum, Entry, that represents a value that might or might not exist.
-Let’s say that we want to check if the key for the Yellow team has a value associated with it.
+It’s common to check whether a particular key has a value, and if it doesn’t, insert a value for it.
+Hash maps have a special API for this called entry that takes the key we want to check as a parameter.
+The return value of the entry function is an enum called Entry that represents a value that might or might not exist.
+Let’s say we want to check whether the key for the Yellow team has a value associated with it.
 If it doesn’t, we want to insert the value 50, and the same for the Blue team.
-With the entry API, the code for this looks like:
+Using the entry API, the code looks like Listing 8-23:

 use std::collections::HashMap;